horestcofurniture/horestco.com/README.md

 # WordPress + WooCommerce Frontend

-A modern Next.js frontend that uses WordPress as a headless CMS and WooCommerce for e-commerce functionality.
+A modern Next.js frontend that uses WordPress as a headless CMS and WooCommerce for e-commerce functionality.!

 ## Features